 \section{Abstract}

 State-of-the-art approaches for clustering high-dimensional data utilize deep auto-encoder architectures.
 Many of these networks require a large number of parameters and suffer from a lack of interpretability, due to the black-box nature of the auto-encoders.
 We introduce \emph{Mixture Model Auto-Encoders} (MixMate), a novel architecture that clusters data by performing inference on a generative model.
-Derived from the perspective of \textit{sparse dictionary learning} and \textit{mixture models}, MixMate comprises several auto-encoders, each tasked with reconstructing data in a distinct cluster, while enforcing sparsity in the latent space.
-Through experiments on various image datasets, we show that MixMate achieves competitive performance compared to state-of-the-art deep clustering algorithms, while using orders of magnitude fewer parameters.
+Built on ideas from \textit{sparse dictionary learning} and \textit{mixture models}, MixMate comprises several auto-encoders, each tasked with reconstructing data in a distinct cluster, while enforcing sparsity in the latent space.
+Through experiments on various image datasets, we show that MixMate achieves competitive performance versus state-of-the-art deep clustering algorithms, while using orders of magnitude fewer parameters.